Is lager beer?

 Pilsner is actually a type of lager, named after the Czech city Plzen.
 The most notable difference between them is that pilsners tend to have more hop-forward flavours and they use different yeast.
 Ultimately, pilsners are just spicier, more hoppy lagers.

 Pilsner was first brewed in 1842 by the Bavarian brewer Josef Groll.
 Groll set about trying to produce a good quality lager as the quality of Czech lager at the time was disappointing.
-From Bavaria, Groll brought a special yeast, which mixed with the soft water of Plzen produced a clear beer, golden in colour and crisp in character.
-The beer was loved so much that it still exists today: Pilsener Urquell.
+From Bavaria, Groll brought a special yeast which, when mixed with the soft water of Plzen, produced a clear, crisp, golden beer.
+It was loved so much that it still exists today: Pilsener Urquell.
 A must-try and a good place to start if you want to explore Pilsner!

-If you’re interested in pilsner, read Czech beer for a more detailed description.
+If you’re interested in learning more about pilsner, read Czech beer for a more detailed description.

-A good pilsner a is fairly dry, spicy and hoppy lager.
-Craft Lager by Canadian brewers Steamworks is a good example of this.
-A true pilsner-style lager is, nicely described as “a harmonic link between the old and the new world".
+A pilsner is a fairly dry, spicy and hoppy lager, often described as “a harmonic link between the old and the new world".

 The word lager comes from the German word lagern, which means "to store".
 Bottom fermentation beers need a longer rest period after the main fermentation that occurs in cold conditions (around 0 degrees) compared to top fermenting beers.
 This rest period (or storage) is called lagering and that is why we call all these beers lager.